 Who She Is and What She Stands For

-Shelly ran for Delegate because she believes so profoundly in public service.
+Shelly ran for office because she believes so profoundly in public service.
 Throughout her life, she has practiced what she preaches.
 Her record of effective public-interest and community service, her devotion to family and family values, and her integrity and independence are proven.
 She continues to demonstrate her commitment to the 11th District, where she and her family have deep roots.
 She has not done that with flashy promises, but with hard work on behalf of families, children and seniors.
 She advocates and serves with integrity, just as her constituents elected her to do.

 Community Experience and Advocacy for Families and Children

 Shelly has labored long and well for community organizations and causes both within the Jewish community and outside of it.

 She was the first Program Director of CHANA, a counseling, helpline and aid network for abused women in the Baltimore region.
 She was instrumental in creating the partnership among a diverse group of community non-profit organizations and developed it into a national model for comprehensive services for victims of domestic violence and teen violence prevention.

 She was part of the team that launched Parent Action, a start-up parent advocacy organization and served as its Director of Public Policy.
 Parent Action was envisioned as a grassroots advocacy organization for parents that lobbied for family-friendly workplace policies and early childhood programs with renowned child psychologist T. Berry Brazelton.